MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/topoperator.md

 **Tips**

-`top 5 by name` is superficially equivalent to `sort by name | take 5`.
-However, it runs faster and always returns sorted results, whereas `take` makes no such guarantee.
+* `top 5 by name` is equivalent to the expression `sort by name | take 5` both from semantic and performance perspectives..
-[top-nested](topnestedoperator.md) allows to produce hierarchical top results.
+* Use [top-nested](topnestedoperator.md) operator to produce hierarchical (nested) top results.